oskarkrawczyk/oskarkrawczyk.github.com/_posts/2013-04-30-adium-reborn.md

 As you can imagine, the possiblities are pretty much endless.

-Now, who wants to fork Adium or start from scratch and make this UI happen?
+Now, who wants to <del>fork Adium or start from scratch and</del> make this UI happen?